ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 When connecting an external application, use only drivers that are supported by [MongoDB](https://www.mongodb.com/docs/drivers/){: external} or [MongoDB's Featured Community-Supported Libraries](https://www.mongodb.com/docs/drivers/#featured-community-supported-libraries){: external}. {{site.data.keyword.databases-for}} does not support any drivers that are not supported by MongoDB.
 {: important}

-## Using Connection Information
+## Using connection information
 {: #mongodb-using-connection-info}

-All the information a driver needs to make a connection to your deployment is in the "MongoDB" section of a credential created on the *Service credentials* page..
+All the information a driver needs to make a connection to your deployment is in the "MongoDB" section of a credential created on the **Service credentials** page.
 The table contains a breakdown for reference.

 | Field Name | Index | Description |
 | ---------- | ----- | ----------- |